 In the fast-paced and complex online business world, leveraging new methods to reach customers and meet their needs is crucial to success.
 Interactive marketing directors develop and execute strategies that help companies meet customer needs and acquire new business across multiple channels.
-Pursuing a career as an interactive marketing director can begin with enrolling in an MBA program with a specialization in Internet Marketing.
+Pursuing a career as an interactive marketing director can begin with enrolling in an MBA program with a specialization in Marketing.

 According to the U.S. Bureau of Labor Statistics (BLS), overall employment for marketing managers, including interactive marketing directors, will see steady growth in coming years, due to the growing number of businesses, as well as increasing competition.
 Employers will particularly seek out candidates with new media skills.
 Those with master’s degrees should have the best prospects.